apache/hive/README.txt

 Apache Hive (TM) @VERSION@
 ======================

-The Apache Hive (TM) data warehouse software facilitates querying and managing large datasets residing in distributed storage.
+The Apache Hive (TM) data warehouse software facilitates reading, writing, and managing large datasets residing in distributed storage using SQL.
 Built on top of Apache Hadoop (TM), it provides:

-* Tools to enable easy data extract/transform/load (ETL)
+* Tools to enable easy access to data via SQL, thus enabling data warehousing tasks such as extract/transform/load (ETL), reporting, and data analysis

 * A mechanism to impose structure on a variety of data formats